 If you know anything about me or There be Giants, then (hopefully) you know us for being pretty straight-down-the-line, we don’t do flowery or fluffy.

 So, why am I taking the time to talk about values?
+They are the fluffiest of the fluffy right?

 Well, I’d argue that values have a hard edge to them, particularly if you design them into how you define what high performance is, and how you evaluate it.
 I’ve just finished work with a client who I helped define and embed their first set of shared values, and the whole process has been one of their most profound in their eight-year history.